University of Houston logo

 NCAA D1PhD Programs

 University of Houston is a large public university in Houston, TX.
 Approximately 38,380 students are enrolled.
 Admissions are accessible with a 74% acceptance rate.
-The nearest beach is about 44 miles from campus.
+Lake Houston is about 18 miles from campus.
 CollegeCove's campus safety score is 50/100 (Less Safe), based on U.S. Department of Education Clery Act data.

 At a Glance

 University of Houston is a large public university in Houston, TX.
 Approximately 38,380 students are enrolled.
 Admissions are accessible with a 74% acceptance rate.
-The nearest beach is about 44 miles from campus.
+Lake Houston is about 18 miles from campus.
 CollegeCove's campus safety score is 50/100 (Less Safe), based on U.S. Department of Education Clery Act data.

 74%